Course Outline

 Requirements

-While there are no formal entry requirements, candidates should possess a foundational understanding of IT operations and be aware of the challenges associated with security control activities for government.
+While there are no formal entry requirements, candidates should possess a foundational understanding of information technology and be aware of the challenges associated with security control activities for government operations.

 28 Hours